Ordinary Shower Heads Versus Ionic Shower Heads – What’s The Difference?

 How filtered shower heads act as a water softener

 Slightly hard to very hard water types are rich in calcium and magnesium ions derived from the rock types they have naturally filtered through before being collected, stored, and fed into your plumbing system.
-The bioactive mineral balls are designed to remove these bothersome ions, acting as a water softener, so your water loses its ‘hardness’.
+The ionic shower head has bioactive mineral balls that work to remove these ions.
+These negative ion mineral balls are sometimes known as 'mineral stones', or 'bioactive stones'.
+They essentially act as a water softener and an ionic filter -- stripping the hard water of its ‘hardness’.

 An easy way to think of the ionic filtration shower head is as a miniature representation of the water cycle – but in reverse.
 As the water passes through the ‘beads’, it is left softer – providing a better shower experience for users prone to dryness and eczema.
 Excess chlorine is also removed, making water smell more pleasant, and further reducing dryness.